mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 VARGR LIFE EVENTS
 The life events of a Vargr Traveller are similar to those of a human, with the addition of pack events.
-The pack is an important part of a Vargr’s life and events that affect the pack will often impact on the character.
+The pack is an important part of a Vargr's life and events that affect the pack will often impact on the character.

 **Life Events**